MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 #### Melee Combat:
  How well a character fights with a sword, axe, or fists.
 Melee combat skill is most often used when fighting in close quarters but also has a place in many sporting activities.
   **Secondary Skills:**
+  - **Weapon Type:** each type of weapon (short blades, long blades, bludgeoning, spears, axes, etc.) have their own secondary skill.
+This secondary skill is used to determine if the character is proficient in a given weapon and is the relevant secondary skill for the melee attack skill check.
+  - **Attack Type:** many melee actions have a specific benefit from having the same named secondary skill each is detailed in its melee attack description.
 #### Personal Defense:
  How apt a character is at avoiding getting hit or keeping themselves from harm.
 This skill affects the character’s defense.
   **Secondary Skills:**